 - Once in Terminal, enter the following command and then press enter: open $TMPDIR

 - Once you have entered this, you have now opened your TMP folder.

 - Once in this folder, open the folder named: “Temporaryitems”

 - If you’re lucky you document should be there!

 Now say you go there, and your document is still nowhere to be found.
 Microsoft Word on Mac computers include an Auto Recovery option.
 It is automatically turned on by default.
 What this does is save your opened word file every 10 minutes.
+You can also modify the app’s settings to have it auto save a document at a shorter or longer interval.
 This is especially helpful because if you’re computer freezes while you are working on a document, or in the rare case that your computer crashes, you can use the Auto Recovery copy to recover the word document that was last saved by your computer.
 In order to use this, follow these steps: